EmbraceLife/ipyviz/iML.md

 ### Decision tree for contact lens data
 1. more concise and easily visualized with clarity
-2. but incorrect with two example data
+2. but incorrect with two example data compared to list of rules above
 ![](https://github.com/EmbraceLife/ipyviz/blob/master/images/decisionTreeContactLens.png)